 Kids should be encouraged to touch and feel the texture of plants.
 They can compare the smooth, distinctively-colored bark of a birch, Stewartia, or paperbark maple (Acer griseum) with the rough-textured trunk of a flowering crabapple.
 The fuzzy, velvety foliage of lamb’s ear (Stachys byzantina) provides a gentle sensation for young fingers.
 Shrubs with sharp features like American holly (Ilex opaca), roses, juniper, and raspberries can guide pathways and deter entry into an area.

 Hearing a trickle of water from a fountain or stream can entice a child to explore further, as can the tone of a wind chime hidden among the branches of a ginkgo tree.
 The crunch of gravel underfoot as the path changes might indicate we’re entering a new section of the garden.
 Cheeps of baby birds nesting in a wren house add a musical touch to the area.
 A bamboo garden clacker (shishi-odoshi) at a stream or pond entices young minds to investigate the unusual sound and learn how it works.

 Taste is a significant sense to be nurtured, but with greater caution: Be sure children understand that they need to confirm with an adult the safety of anything before they put it in their mouths.
 Tasting mint leaves, chewing a sweet yellow birch(Betula) twig, nibbling a cilantro leaf, and biting into the stem of lemon grass each offer a unique flavor experience perhaps unfamiliar to many children.

 Many public gardens feature areas for children.
-Take the time to visit one near you; it will help you develop ideas on designing a kid-friendly oasis right in your own yard.
+Take the time to visit one near you; it will help you develop ideas for designing a kid-friendly oasis right in your own yard.